We are delighted to be re-opening following the government guidelines of the 22nd of February.

 Spa and Gym

-The pools will be open along with the gym area.
+The pools, saunas and steam rooms will be open along with the gym area.
 Beauty treatments are available.
 These will be bookable at 1 hour time slots and subject to government advice and guidelines.
 Alternative wellness options to be provided to guests as they are developed including in-room and outdoor wellness programming.
 Click here to view Swinton Country Club & Spa’s Covid-19 statement.

 Cleaning of work areas, hard surfaces, handles and frequently touched surfaces to be sanitised frequently and upon a shift change.